 Like PZQ, both LabMol-17 and LabMol-19 were more active on male worms.
 LabMol-17 was the most active hit, reducing male worm motility up to five times compared to untreated control worms.
 Significant reduction (p<0.05) of male worm motility was observed immediately after addition of the drugs to the microplate well and in the case of LabMol-17 peaked after 48h incubation.
 Effects on female worms were less pronounced.
 A discernible, although not statistically significant, trend could still be observed for LabMol-17 after 24h and 48h of drug exposure.
-Interestingly, although not statistically significant for the whole treatment group LabMol-19 induced augmented motility in at least half of the female worms in the group on exposure times up to 48h.
+Interestingly, although not statistically significant for the whole treatment group, LabMol-19 induced augmented motility in at least half of the female worms in the group on exposure times up to 48h.
 Further experiments will elucidate if this different behavior on drug sensitivity between male and female worms may be due to different expression patterns of SmTGR or other cause.